Microsurgical Vasectomy Reversal

 Risks and complications

 Complications following microsurgical vasectomy reversal are uncommon.
-Haematoma is by far the most frequent varying between 0.5% and 3%.
-Infection either of the wound or underlying haematoma occurs in less than 1% of operations.
-Rarer still are wound problems and long lasting post-operative pain.
-Occasional patients may develop short-term urinary retention following surgery.
+Haematoma (post operative bleed into the scrotum) is the most frequent complication.
+About 2% of men will develop a significant haematoma.
+Most of these are managed conservatively (wait until they reabsorb).
+Infection of the wound or underlying haematoma occurs in less than 1% of men.
+Less common complications include wound problems and long lasting post-operative pain.

-Vasectomy reversal is a technically feasible and safe means to restore fertility in men who previously have had a vasectomy.
-Experienced surgeons using microsurgical techniques achieve the highest technical success rates.
+Vasectomy reversal is a way to restore fertility in men who have had a vasectomy.
+Experienced surgeons using microsurgical techniques achieve the highest success rates.

-The nature of the surgical technique and in particular, the choice between vasovasostomy and vasoepididymostomy should be made at the time of surgery, after determining the extent and level of obstruction.
+The nature of the surgical technique and in particular, the choice between vasovasostomy and vasoepididymostomy should be made at the time of surgery, after determining the extent and level of obstruction from the vasectomy.

-Prior sperm extraction for IVF reduces the prospect of future successful vasectomy reversal, where as vasectomy reversal increases the chance of future successful IVF.
+Prior sperm extraction for IVF reduces the prospect of future successful vasectomy reversal.

-For the average man undergoing vasectomy reversal patency rates exceed 90% and pregnancy rates range between 50% and 70%.
-While both rates decrease as the interval between vasectomy and its reversal increases, female age is the single most important predictor of pregnancy following vasectomy reversal.
+For the average man undergoing vasectomy reversal patency rates (return of sperm) are about 90% and pregnancy rates range from 50% to 70%.
+Female partner age is the single most important predictor of pregnancy following vasectomy reversal.